kleidis/Troppical/README.md

 `git clone https://github.com/kleidis/Troppical.git && cd Troppical`

-### Generate image data using base64:

-`python image-base64data-generator.py`

 ### Compile:

+> [!WARNING]
+> Subject to change in the future.
+We might switch away from pyinstaller and remove the init script entirely

 - For main.py
 `pyinstaller --clean --onefile --icon=icon.ico --windowed main.py`

 - For init_troppical.py (This is just a script that downloads the latest compiled `main.py` exe from Github Actions and runs it)
 `pyinstaller --clean --onefile --icon=icon.ico --windowed init_troppical.py.py`